Hi, I'm Katy!

 I try to have a couple horses of each of my main breeds up for stud.
 My public studs are generally available from the age of 15 until they retire.

 I offer private stud and broodmare services on a case-by-case basis.
-I will most likely allow you to use one of my studs, again at the 10k/100 stat fee.
-Mares are a bit trickier, but if they're under the age of 17, it's probable that it won't interfere with my plans, so you're welcome to ask.
+I will most likely allow you to use one of my studs, with something around 10k/100 stats as a fee.
+Mares are a bit trickier, due to their "cooldown" period, but if they're under the age of 17, it's probable that it won't interfere with my plans, so you're welcome to ask.
 Just PM me. :)

 I will also potentially offer custom-bred foals out of my horses, again on a case-by-case basis, assuming you're willing to pay a fair price for the resulting foal.
 (A "fair price" will be the cost of the foal + the use of his/her parents.)
 PM me to work something out. :)